Competition takes place Sept. 7-12 in Las Vegas

 March 23, 2013 Wells Fargo Arena Des Moines, Iowa Medal Round

 In addition to his responsibilities with the Buckeye program, Rosselli has worked extensively with USA wrestling.
-Last summer, Rosselli served as a volunteer coach of the U.S. Olympic Freestyle Team for the London Games in July.
+In the summer of 2012, Rosselli served as a volunteer coach of the U.S. Olympic Freestyle Team for the London Games.
 Rosselli was one of five finalists for a 2008 U.S. Olympic freestyle volunteer coaching position.
 Additionally, Rosselli is a three-time U.S. Freestyle World Team Coach.
 In September of 2011, Rosselli assisted the U.S. freestyle team to a third-place finish at the FILA Wrestling World Championships in Istanbul, Turkey.
 He worked in the same capacity at the 2007 and 2006 world championships.
 In 2007, the U.S. finished fourth in Baku, Azerbaijan, while the year before, the squad posted a third-place finish in Guangzhou, China.
 USA Wrestling awarded Rosselli with the Terry McCann Freestyle Coach of the Year honor in 2007 following the team's impressive performance in China.